NON-STATE ACTORS IN EDUCATION

 Textbooks and learning materials: No information was found.

-Teaching profession: All teachers, state and non-sate, must comply with the minimum qualification requirements set by the MoE in elementary and secondary education with at least one year certificate or two-year diploma in education.
-Secondary teachers must have minimum qualifications of a bachelor degree.
-All contract teachers in public and private schools are eligible for free in-service training, continuous professional training and other long-term courses provided by the Ministry of Education.
-Contract teachers enjoy differential salary scales, teachers hired for a short time are paid directly by schools from funds raised by parent teacher associations (PTA).
-According to the 2020 Review of the use of contract teachers in Sub-Saharan Africa, open-ended appointment teachers earn more, whereas contract teachers earn less than that and receive no benefits.
-Private schools are expected by law to contribute social security benefits for their teachers, which they can collect after their retirement.
+Teaching profession: All teachers (state and non-sate) must comply with the minimum qualification requirements set by the MoE, with at least a one year certificate or two-year diploma in education.
+Secondary teachers are required to have a bachelor's degree as a minimum qualification.
+All contract teachers in public and private schools are eligible for free in-service training, continuous professional training, and other long-term courses provided by the Ministry of Education.
+Contract teachers enjoy different salary scales, while short-term teachers are paid directly by schools from funds raised by parent-teacher associations (PTAs).
+Private schools are required by law to provide social security benefits to their teachers, which teachers may collect once they retire.

 Corporal punishment: No information was found.